Nikutei Futago

 About Nikutei Futago

 Nikutei Futago is a Japanese restaurant in New York City led by chef/owner Shinichiro Noguchi.
 The most reliable reason to consider it is direct: choose it when the group wants Japanese dining in New York City and prefers a smart-casual setting.
-For a date, client dinner, or birthday, it can make sense when the priority is a Japanese restaurant with verified evening availability.
+For a date, client dinner, or birthday, it can make sense when the priority is a Japanese restaurant with evening availability.

 The main decision point is fit.
 Diners looking for another Japanese option can also compare Domodomo, while diners browsing additional options might also consider Chikarashi.
-Nikutei Futago should be evaluated on the confirmed basics: Japanese cuisine, chef/owner Shinichiro Noguchi, smart-casual dress, service hours that include dinner nightly plus lunch on Friday, Saturday, Sunday.
+Nikutei Futago should be evaluated on its basics: Japanese cuisine, chef/owner Shinichiro Noguchi, smart-casual dress, service hours that include dinner nightly plus lunch on Friday, Saturday, Sunday.

 Choose it for a Japanese dinner in New York City